Integration of Affordable Housing and Healthcare

 Access to Services

 According to Derald Walker, “People experiencing homelessness lose basic skills, if they even had them to begin with.”
 CBH has recognized that their most successful developments address the tenants’ most fundamental needs and provide those services within the housing development.
 These vulnerable populations may need not only affordable housing but also help with basic life skills: paying rent, shopping for food, cleaning their apartment, and other seemingly simple tasks.
+By integrating housing and health centers, we give our community members access to vital services they don’t normally have.
 The typical cycle for many tenants with a history of mental illness is: hospital discharge > housing > eviction > homelessness > jail > hospital.
 CBH understands that this cycle needs to be disrupted—eviction should be a last resort, not a first resort.
 The focus is on helping tenants to succeed, rather than trying to evict when problems arise.

 Garlington Center